IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

             - namespace: secure-ns
               kind: Service
         ```
-   2. Store ResourceProtectionProfile in a namespace `secure-ns` in the cluster.
+   2. Store `ResourceProtectionProfile` in a namespace `secure-ns` in the cluster.

+        Once you store a `ResourceProtectionProfile` in a namespace, the specified resources in the namespace would be protected by IE.
         ```
         $ oc create -f /tmp/sample-rpp.yaml -n secure-ns resourceprotectionprofile.research.ibm.com/sample-rpp created